ahinko/postgres-extended/README.md

 CREATE EXTENSION vectors;
 ```

-Still unstested but if we need to upgrade the exstension the Postgred documentation mentions running:
+Still unstested but if we need to upgrade the exstension the Postgres documentation mentions running:
 ```sql
 ALTER EXTENSION vectors UPDATE
 ```